Goodairquality/noquemakuhh/README.md

-Hey I’m @noquemakuhh / kio
+Hey I’m kio :))
-I’m interested in coding, making beats, music, etc
+I’m interested in coding, music, etc
 I’m currently learning a lot
 she/her
-Fun fact: I listen to a lot of music :))
+Fun fact: I listen to a lot of music and even make somee :))

 <!---
 noquemakuhh/noquemakuhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.